create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 categories: [Tutorials]
 tags: [Navigate, Scene]
 ---
-There are various types of viewers available to navigate in a X3D scene to move around quickly and efficiently in a scene.
+There are various types of viewers available to navigate in an X3D scene to move around quickly and efficiently in a scene.
 These can be set in the [NavigationInfo](/x_ite/components/navigation/navigationinfo) node *type* field.

 Each of them allow you to navigate in a scene in a different manner: